-A quote attributed to JFK allegedly 7 days before his assassination state, "There's a plot in this country to enslave every man, woman and child.
+A quote attributed to JFK allegedly 7 days before his assassination states, "There's a plot in this country to enslave every man, woman and child.
 Before I leave this high and noble office, I intend to expose this plot."
 Did JFK actually speak or write these words?

 There is no evidence that John F. Kennedy ever spoke or wrote these words.
 We could not find it in exhaustive searches of JFK speeches or biographies.